 Address: 75 Main St, Bennington, VT 05201

-This museum in southern Vermont gives you a glimpse of the rich history of the state.
+This museum in southern Vermont gives you a glimpse of the state’s rich history.
 In this museum, you will find all types of historical art and works from local artists, such as paintings, pottery, and even old furniture.

-In fact, this is one of the best Vermont state historic sites that give you a chance to explore the history and culture not found in a typical Vermont vacation.
+This is one of the best Vermont state historic sites that allow you to explore the history and culture not found in a typical Vermont vacation.

 When visiting the Bennington Museum, you will also get a chance to shop for different gifts and artifacts.
-From here, you can get yourself or your loved ones some unique artifacts to remember.
+You can get yourself or your loved ones some unique artifacts to remember from here.

-But, if you want to get a real museum experience, you can opt to take a guided tour.
-With a guided tour, you can experience the 10-acre park plus all the 14 galleries with all kinds of genealogical resources.
+But, if you want a real museum experience, you can take a guided tour.
+With a guided tour, you can experience the 10-acre park and the 14 galleries with various genealogical resources.